Josiah-praise/CeloPong/README.md

 - View Mongo logs: `docker-compose logs mongo`
 - MongoDB data lives in the `mongo-data` volume
 - Reset the volume with `docker volume rm celo-pong_mongo-data` if you need a clean DB
+- Stop and remove containers/volumes with `docker-compose down -v`

 **Starting Services:**
 ```bash